clach04/8bitdo_manual/README.md

 Version 2.70 appears to be the last version to support button remapping, via the Remap tool (provided in the same zip the 2.70 firmware is in).
 If using GamePad with a retro receiver (for example, with original NES console consider this version).

+## Connecting gamepad

+### USB cable

+With new firmware, can plug in USB cable and it will just work.
+Older firmware needs to have USB mode enabled.

+### Bluetooth pairing

+If prompted for a PIN code, use 0000.
+Note this may only be for certain firmware versions

 ## Other resources

   * http://support.8bitdo.com/